NaoyukiKanda/LibriSpeechMix/README.md

 # LibriSpeechMix

-The evaluation dataset for multi-talker speech recognition research.
+LibriSpeechMix is the dastaset used in [Serialized Output Training for End-to-End Overlapped Speech Recognition](https://www.isca-speech.org/archive/Interspeech_2020/pdfs/0999.pdf) and [Joint speaker counting, speech recognition, and speaker identification for overlapped speech of any number of speakers](https://www.isca-speech.org/archive/Interspeech_2020/pdfs/1085.pdf) for evaluating multi-talker speech recognition systems.
+The dataset has been derived from the LibriSpeech "dev_clean" and "test_clean" set.
-- Unique properties
+- Notable features
-  - Partially overlapped speech (i.e. not fully overlapped speech), which is closer to real senarios.
+  - Consists of partially overlapped speech utterances (instead of commonly-used fully overlapped utterances), which is closer to real senarios.
-  - Carefully designed for ASR evaluation.
-WERs of different number of speaker mixtures (e.g., WERs for 2-speaker-mixed and 3-speaker-mixed test sets) can be compared meaningfully.
+  - Designed for ASR evaluation.
-    - For N-speaker-mixed evaluation set, each utterance in the original LibriSpeech evaluation data is used exactly N times.
+    - The dataset comprises single-speaker, two-speaker-mixture, and three-speaker-mixtures datasets.
+Each utterance in the original LibriSpeech evaluation data is used exactly N times in the N-speaker set, which allows the WERs to be compared across the three speaker number conditions.
     - Each mixed audio does not contain multiple utterances of the same speaker.
-  - Including the information for speaker profile extraction, which is specially tailored for speaker-attributed automatic speech recogntion (SA-ASR) experiments.
+  - Includes the information for speaker profile extraction, which is suitable for speaker-attributed automatic speech recogntion (SA-ASR) experiments.
 - The dataset was used for the papers listed below.
   - Naoyuki Kanda, Yashesh Gaur, Xiaofei Wang, Zhong Meng, Takuya Yoshioka: Serialized Output Training for End-to-End Overlapped Speech Recognition, Proc.
 Interspeech, pp. 2797-2801, 2020. [[pdf]](https://www.isca-speech.org/archive/Interspeech_2020/pdfs/0999.pdf)
   - Naoyuki Kanda, Yashesh Gaur, Xiaofei Wang, Zhong Meng, Zhuo Chen, Tianyan Zhou , Takuya Yoshioka: Joint speaker counting, speech recognition, and speaker identification for overlapped speech of any number of speakers.
 Proc.
 Interspeech, pp. 36-40, 2020. [[pdf]](https://www.isca-speech.org/archive/Interspeech_2020/pdfs/1085.pdf)
-- Intersted readers may also refer the related paper.
+- Intersted readers are also referred to the following related paper.
   -  Naoyuki Kanda, Xuankai Chang, Yashesh Gaur, Xiaofei Wang, Zhong Meng, Zhuo Chen, Takuya Yoshioka: Investigation of End-To-End Speaker-Attributed ASR for Continuous Multi-Talker Recordings.
 Proc.
 SLT, 2021 (to appear). [[pdf]](https://arxiv.org/pdf/2008.04546.pdf)

 ## Prerequisites